ananthuanil-kemuri/reacjilator/README.md

 # Diplobot

 Diplobot is a Slack app that translates messages automatically or manually to a target message.
+It currently supports English/Chinese as target languages.

 Based on [reacjilator by girliemac](https://github.com/slackapi/reacjilator).

+### Credentials

+Duplicate the `.env-test` file to `.env`.
+See instructions below for how to obtain credentials/API keys for Slack and Google Cloud Translation API.

 ## Set Up Your Slack App